timcdlucas/Mapping-malaria-by-sharing-spatial-information-between-incidence-and-prevalence-datasets-manuscript/ms.md

 ### experiments

 To compare the three models we used two cross validation schemes.
-In the first, the combined data set of prevalence and incidence data is split into five cross validation folds stratified by data type.
+In the first, the combined data set of prevalence and incidence data was split into five cross-validation folds stratified by data type.
 This reflects real world data where we sometimes have incidence data but no prevalence data and visa versa.
-Secondly, the incidence data is split into five spatial cross validation folds.
+In the second validation scheme the incidence data was split into five spatial cross-validation folds (see Figure~\ref{fig:data}b).
-Then, any prevalence data within the hold our incidence polygons is also withheld.
+Then, any prevalence data within the hold out incidence polygons was also withheld.
-This scheme is testing the models' ability to predict into new areas with now information from the spatial random field.
+This scheme is testing the models' ability to predict into new areas with no information from the spatial random field.

 In both cases we examined performance metrics for both the withheld prevalence data and the withheld incidence data.
+As there is no good way of combining predictive error from both types of data into one performance metric, we considered performance separately throughout.
-Our main performance metric is Pearson's correlation.
+Our main performance metric was Pearson's correlation.
-However, we also consider Spearman's correlation.
+However, we also considered Spearman's correlation.
-If a model performs poorly only because the prevalence-incidence relationship is poorly estimated, it's Spearman's correlation should still be good.
+If the prevalence-incidence relationship is poorly estimated, this will strongly affect the Pearson's correlation while the Spearman's correlation will be relatively robust to this source of poor model performance.

-  cross validation 1
-  Cross validation 2
-  metrics

 results